 Authorities believe the man had entered the station with the intention of killing police officers.
 The attack occurred days after the one-year anniversary of the 2017 vehicular-ramming attacks in Barcelona and Cambrils.
-Sources: Guardian [81], El País [82]
+Sources: Guardian [83], El País [84]

 - August 17, 2017 August 18, 2017:On August 17, a vehicular-ramming attack on the Las Ramblas pedestrian walkway in Barcelona kills 13 people and wounds more than 100 others.
 The following morning there is another vehicular attack in Cambrils, a coastal town south of Barcelona.
 The August 18th attack kills one woman and injures seven others.
 ISIS claims responsibility for both attacks.
 Police link the perpetrators to a single cell that had planned a series of bomb attacks until a premature explosion destroyed their bomb materials the day before the Barcelona attack.
-Sources: BBC News [1], BBC News [3], Guardian [8], Guardian [5], Reuters [7], Associated Press [6], New York Times [64], Independent [10] - September 28, 2016:Spanish, German, and Belgian authorities arrest five people, four Spanish citizens and one Moroccan, for allegedly forming an ISIS terror cell.
+Sources: BBC News [57], BBC News [58], Guardian [63], Guardian [73], Reuters [18], Associated Press [74], New York Times [61], Independent [64] - September 28, 2016:Spanish, German, and Belgian authorities arrest five people, four Spanish citizens and one Moroccan, for allegedly forming an ISIS terror cell.
 The suspects promoted ISIS content on a number of social media sites, including a Facebook page with approximately 32,500 followers.
-Sources: Reuters [32], Deutsche Welle [33] - April 19, 2016:Spanish police arrest a 26-year-old Moroccan national named Mohamed Harrak on the island of Majorca.
+Sources: Reuters [27], Deutsche Welle [28] - April 19, 2016:Spanish police arrest a 26-year-old Moroccan national named Mohamed Harrak on the island of Majorca.

 According to Spain's Ministry of the Interior, Harrak recruited new jihadists for ISIS via online forums, organized covert travel routes between Europe and Syria, and was involved in the planning of a terrorist attack in Spain.
-Sources: Daily Mail, [83]International Business Times [84], New York Times [85]
+Sources: Daily Mail, [85]International Business Times [86], New York Times [87]

 - March 3, 2016:Spanish authorities confiscate 20,000 uniforms and other supplies hidden in shipping containers at Spanish ports to be shipped to ISIS and other Islamic extremist groups.
 The seizure has been linked to the February 2016 arrest of seven individuals, five of Spanish citizenship, accused of providing logistical support to ISIS and the Nusra Front.
-Sources: CNN [86], New York Times [87] - December 11, 2015: Militants explode a car bomb in the diplomatic district in Kabul, Afghanistan, after attempting to breach the premises of the Spanish embassy compound.
+Sources: CNN [88], New York Times [89] - December 11, 2015: Militants explode a car bomb in the diplomatic district in Kabul, Afghanistan, after attempting to breach the premises of the Spanish embassy compound.
 The attack kills at least one Spanish security officer and wounds 10 others.
 The Taliban claims responsibility for the attack.
-Sources: Reuters [88], Wall Street Journal [89], United Nations [90] - November 13, 2015: Three Spanish citizens are killed in an ISIS orchestrated attack in Paris.
+Sources: Reuters [90], Wall Street Journal [91], United Nations [92] - November 13, 2015: Three Spanish citizens are killed in an ISIS orchestrated attack in Paris.
 The attack claims a total of 130 lives and wounds 413.
 Then-Spanish Interior Minister Jorge Fernández Diaz states that the attack's ringleader, Abdelhamid Abaaoud, had attempted to recruit Spaniards to fight with ISIS in Syria.
-Sources: The Local [91], New York Times [92], International Business Times [37] - July 2009:ETA blows up a police car in the Spanish island of Majorca, killing two officers.
+Sources: The Local [93], New York Times [94], International Business Times [32] - August 9, 2009: Marking ETA's 50th year, the group sets off three bombs on the Spanish island of Majorca.
+There are no reported casualties.
+It is the last reported ETA attack on Spanish soil.
+Sources: The Local [95], Reuters [96] - July 30, 2009:ETA blows up a police car on the Spanish island of Majorca, killing two officers.
 The attack comes a day after ETA bombs a Civil Guard barracks building in Burgos, wounding 65 people.
 The attacks coincide with ETA's 30th anniversary.
-Sources: Guardian [93], BBC News [94] - December 30, 2006:ETA sets off a van bomb in the parking lot of a new airport, killing two Ecuadorian nationals and injuring 19.
+Sources: Guardian [97], BBC News [98] - March 7, 2008:Former Socialist Party councilor Isaias Carrasco is shot and killed outside his home in the Basque town of Mondragon.